MelSumner/ember-a11y-roadmap/rfc-research/dialogs/modals.md

 - have an officially supported addon - [e-a11y-modal](https://github.com/melsumner/e-a11y-modal)
 - screen for common failures through linting
 - Ember could support keyboard events that can be restricted appropriately (ht to Trek for the idea)
+- is there some way that Ember could implement some version of the inert idea??

 ## Additional Reading